 Dr. Morris writes,

-Dr. Morris associates this conflagration with Revelation 3:20, which is after the Millennium and before the Great White Throne Judgment.
-Others consider it a pre-millennial phenomenon.
-Whatever the case, we catch the point that Dr. Morris is making.
-Whether the passage refers to atomic fission (as it seems to many Bible scholars) or the explosive transformation of all chemical energy into other forms of energy, Peter speaks of an explosion of a magnitude that would have been unthinkable in the early part of the twentieth century - let alone two thousand years ago.
+Whether Peter's passage refers to a nuclear conflagration or the explosive transformation of all chemical energy into other forms of energy, he speaks of an explosion of a magnitude that would have been unthinkable in the early part of the twentieth century, let alone two thousand years ago.
 This Scripture was scoffed at early in the twentieth century for that very reason; but since then, mankind has beheld such spectacles as exploding stars through the use of telescopes, and nuclear holocausts - and the lips of scoffers have been sealed.

 ln Genesis 3, we read that the serpent tempted Adam and Eve to disobey God by eating the forbidden fruit, and thereby brought about the Fall of the human race.
 Because of this, God cursed the serpent, and one of the aspects of that curse was, You shall go upon your belly (verse 14).
 The implication of this is that the serpent had, until that time, either stood on legs or upright on its tail, like a kangaroo.